lammps/lammps/doc/src/compute_basal_atom.rst

 """"""""""""

 This compute is part of the EXTRA-COMPUTE package.
 It is only enabled if LAMMPS was built with that package.
-See the :doc:`Build package <Build_package>` doc page for more info.
+See the :doc:`Build package <Build_package>` page for more info.

 The output of this compute will be meaningless unless the atoms are on (or near) hcp lattice sites, since the calculation assumes a